Transition of Care: Helping Teens Become More Involved in Their Healthcare

 Ages 12-15:

-2. Talk to caregivers about their medical history.
-It’s imperative for adolescents to learn the answers to questions like: have they ever been in the hospital?
+Talk to caregivers about their medical history.
+It’s important for teens to learn the answers to questions like: Have they ever been in the hospital?
 Are there any diseases that run in the family?
 Do they have any allergies?
-These are good to know so when they have to see a doctor alone, they will know important information to help provide better medical care.
+These are good to know so when they see a doctor alone, they will know important information to help provide better medical care.

-3. Learn what their medications are for and how to take them.
-Talk about when it would be good for adolescents to become involved in taking medication by themselves.
-If it's not safe to take medications on their own yet, try to get them involved in remembering when and how to take medication.
+Learn what their medications are for and how to take them.
+Talk about when it would be good to become involved in taking medication by themselves.
+If it's not safe to take medications on their own yet, try to get them involved in remembering when and how to take their medications.

 Ages 16-21:

-1. Make a doctor's appointment.
-Adolescents can work with caregivers on picking a good time for an appointment.
-The number for scheduling at Nationwide Children's is (614) 722-6200.
+Make a doctor's appointment.
+Teens can work with caregivers on picking a good time for an appointment.
+The number for scheduling at Nationwide Children's Hospital is (614) 722-6200.

-2. Practice filling a prescription.
-Have teenagers go with family to the pharmacy next time they have a new medication.
+Practice filling a prescription.
+Have teenagers go with you to the pharmacy next time they have a new medication.
 They can give the pharmacy their name and birthdate to find the medication and ask the pharmacist any questions they have.

-3. Talk about health insurance.
-Show adolescents their insurance card and if they are planning to go to college or move to their own home, make sure they have a copy to take along.
+Talk about health insurance.
+Show them their insurance card.
+If they are planning to go to college or move out, make sure they have a copy to take along.

-4. Sign up for MyChart.
+Sign up for MyChart.
 Did you know that adolescents can have their own MyChart login?
-This means that they, as well as caregivers, can message their doctor with questions, make appointments, and view results.
+This means that they, as well as caregivers, can message their doctor with questions, make appointments, and view results on their own.

 We are excited to help our adolescent and young adult patients learn more about their health!
-Setting them up for success from the start will help keep them healthy and continue the healthy lifestyle families have created to help their children.
+Setting them up for success from the start will help keep them healthy for years to come and continue the healthy lifestyle families have created.

 All Topics